If you’re in a hurry and still want to grab the best break-in oil for a rebuilt engine, then we recommend the 5 Quarts Lucas Oil, confidently.

 Royal Purple has resolved this problem by developing a new break-in engine oil.
 This Break-In Engine Oil is designed to provide an optimum ring seal and guard rotating assembly components, including the camshaft and valve train from initial startup wear.

-It blends highly distilled mineral oil, which is favored for Engine break-in oil additive, with specialized additives containing elevated amounts of zinc and phosphorus to improve flat and roller motors’ safety.
+It blends highly distilled mineral oil, which is favored for Engine break-in oil additives, with specialized additives containing elevated amounts of zinc and phosphorus to improve flat and roller motors’ safety.

 Royal Purple Break-in Oil is entirely prepared and does not need any other chemical additives to be used.